-If you have been running for any length of time, you have probably wondered if you are running with “correct form”.
+If you have been running for any length of time, you have probably wondered if you have “good running form”.
 Especially if you’ve had a body part become sore or injured from running.
 It is a good question to ask yourself, because when we run, we take anywhere from 160-190 steps in a single minute and our body weight is increased by 3-6 times.
 This means we really take a pounding!
 And if there is something wrong with our form, doing it 9,600 times over the course of an hour can lead to a problem.

 Today I will go over two self-checks you can do to see if you are making a running form error that might be slowing you down or causing you pain as well as one sign that you might need to consult with a specialist.